Maximilian von Herff

-Maximilian Karl Otto von Herff (17 April 1893 – 6 September 1945) was a German senior SS commander during the Nazi era.
-He served as head of the SS Personnel Main Office from 1942 to 1945.
+Maximilian Karl Otto von Herff (17 April 1893 – 6 September 1945) was a German career military officer who became a senior SS official during the Nazi era.
+Rising to the rank of SS-Obergruppenführer, he served as head of the SS Personnel Main Office from 1942 to 1945.
+He was taken prisoner at the end of World War II and died while in British military custody.

 Early life

 Maximilian von Herff was born in Hanover on 17 April 1893, the son of a general practitioner.
 The Protestant von Herff family originated from Herve in Belgium and moved to the Palatinate in 1577 to escape religious persecution.
-His ancestor Christian Herff had been inducted into the noble class in 1814.
+His ancestor, Christian Herff, had been inducted into the nobility in 1814.

-After school, Maximilian von Herff joined the army in the Leibgarde-Infanterie-Regiment (1st Grand Duchy of Hesse) No. 115 (Darmstadt).
-In the further course of the First World War, Herff was assigned to the 5th Lower Silesian Infantry Regiment No. 154.
-He was promoted to lieutenant on 11 February 1915 and to first lieutenant on 18 October 1918, and remained in the unit until 9 November 1918.
-He stayed in the Reichswehr after the war, and in 1926 served as Oberleutnant (lieutenant) in the 18.
-Reiter-Regiment in Stuttgart.
-In Wehrmacht on 3 January 1939, Herff reached the rank of Oberstleutnant (lieutenant-colonel).
+On the outbreak of World War I, Herff joined the Royal Prussian Army's 115th (1st Grand Ducal Hessian) Lifeguard Infantry Regiment in Darmstadt.
+He was later transferred to the 154th (5th Lower Silesian) Infantry Regiment.
+He was promoted to Leutnant on 11 February 1915 and to Oberleutnant on 18 October 1918, remaining in the unit until 9 November 1918.
+After the war, Herff fought with a Freikorps unit in Hanover between March and October 1919 before transferring into the post-war Reichswehr.
+In 1926, he was assigned to the 18th Cavalry Regiment in Stuttgart, and in February 1928, to the 15th Infantry Regiment in Kassel.
+He was promoted to Hauptmann on 1 February 1928, and to Major on 1 October 1934.

+In the Wehrmacht he was promoted to Oberstleutnant on 1 August 1937, and transferred to the staff of the XVII Army Corps in Vienna as an adjutant on 3 January 1939.

 World War II

 During World War II, Herff served with the Deutsches Afrika Korps in North Africa.
-He was promoted to Oberst (colonel) and commanded "Kampfgruppe von Herff".
-For his service in North Africa he was awarded the Knight's Cross of the Iron Cross in June 1941.
+He was promoted to Oberst and commanded "Kampfgruppe von Herff".
+For his service in North Africa, he was awarded the Knight's Cross of the Iron Cross in June 1941.